fullstackn/strip-terminal/README.md

 TODO
 - Implement the correct payment creation process as described <a href="https://docs.saleor.io/developer/payments/payment-apps">here</a>
 , so Stripe Terminal Payment should create payment and transaction linked with the order.
+This should provide changing order status as well.